Farmhouse/fhp2-drugs-and-daydreams/README.md

 > >

 When we woke up it was 2pm.
 My face reflected in her eyes.
 Her lips soft now.
 Manhattan echoed from below, hung in the hot seamy air that breezed through the room, causing the large still elevator cables to creak in the shaft below the grate.
 We had cast the sheets aside.
 Out on the roof, beyond the moat, the sunlight wavered off of black tarpaper.
-Slowly we got up, thumbed away the heat from each others’ faces, found our clothes, and went downstairs for a breakfast of dumpstered tofutti ice cream.
+Slowly we got up, thumbed away the heat from each others’ faces, found our clothes, and went downstairs for a breakfast of dumpstered Tofutti ice cream.

 > >